-After Latest SCOTUS Ruling on Tariffs, Importers Face a New Wave of Uncertainty
+After Latest SCOTUS Ruling on Tariffs, Importers Still Face Uncertainty

-Head of Trade Policy at Hinrich Foundation, Deborah Kay Elms, believes the Court’s action will result in a pivot to other tariff guidelines and potential refunds.
-“The administration will not retreat from tariff tools but will simply shift to other statutory authorities,” she says.
-These may include:
+Head of Trade Policy at Hinrich Foundation, Deborah Kay Elms, predicted the Court’s action would result in a pivot to other tariff guidelines and potential refunds.
+“The administration will not retreat from tariff tools but will simply shift to other statutory authorities,” she said.
+Possible alternatives could be based on three acts.

 - Section 122 (Balance of Payments), which allows global tariffs up to 15% for 150 days before requiring congressional action.